HarmvandenBrink/Pagermon-Docker/README.md

 docker build -t pagermondocker .
 ```

+## Changing reader.sh

+This script was created to decode FLEX, specifically the P2000 network in the Netherlands (169.65MHz), please change this settings before building the Docker.

 ## Running the Docker

 Please be aware to run the container with the correct RTL-SDR device attached.
 The code below should do the trick.